 Otherwise, you can take a Tylonol, or your preferred over-the-counter painkiller, as you would for a headache.

-If, after trying these options, you are still in a significant amount of pain, call our office right away.
+If, after trying these options, you are still in a significant amount of pain, call our office.
 There may be some damage to, or problem with, your orthodontic appliances.

 Wires and bands can occasionally come loose, so don't be alarmed.

-Call our office as soon as you can for an appointment to check and repair your orthodontic appliances.
+Call our office to book an appointment to check and repair your orthodontic appliances.

 If a piece becomes detached, save it and bring it with you to your appointment.